HuberNicolas/heart-disease/readme.md

 "Are some parameters more likely to be associated with heart disease?"

-"Can we predict heart disease while using statistical methods?"

-"Can we find any differences between the different regions in terms of predicted risk factors?"
+"Can we find any differences between the different locations?"

-We will discuss our findings during the presentation and summarize the most important here:
+"Can different levels of a heart disease be differentiated from each other?"

-With the random forest method, 25 features were selected that explain about 80% of the data.
-Since the list of features is relatively long, this trade-off has been made.
-It is notable that also obviously some features were selected, that have no impact on the risk of CVD (for instance ID in Switzerland and Vancouver).
-For the algorithm, the ID parameter seems to have an important impact on the outcome, whereas in the real world this is not the case and shows, how the "algorithm" thinks".
-Other parameters like the chest pain indicator for the Hungarian set were also selected (which makes also in medical perspective more sense).
-Naming a set of parameters for all locations seems not realistic, one reason that we came up with is, that the sheer list of features is just too much: Even the top (five) of the 25 selected features does only explain the outcome in a degree of the low percentage.
+With the random forest method, 25 features were selected that could explain about 80% of the data.
+A list with the top five most important features for each location taking in account the different class distributions for a heart disease was listed from page 5-8.
+Of note is that no irrelevant features for the risk of CVDs were excluded from the analysis (e.g. ID in Switzerland and Vancouver).
+Interestingly, the ID parameter was classified as important for predicting the outcome by the algorithm.
+This shows the discrepancy between an algorithm and medical application for defining important risk factors for a CVDs.

 Regarding the prediction of heart disease, this project is sobering.
-For some datasets, the prediction was not good and there is a variation in the accuracy regarding the different methods of prediction.
-This is shown in the performance measurement table
+For some datasets, the prediction was not good and a variation in the accuracy regarding the different classification methods for predicting risk factors was observed (chapter V).

-There are only minor differences between the locations, this can be seen in various plots, for instance, distribution of age and the type of disease.
-One reason could be because the 4 locations have a similar socio-demographic structure.
+Differences of selection of risk factors for predicting heart disease were shown between locations (pages 5-8).
+Furthermore, additional minor differences between locations were observed when performing an Exploratory Data Analysis, for instance, for the distribution of age and the type of disease.
+One reason could be that those locations showed a similar socio-demographic structure in 1998.

+Lastly, differences between class conditions for heart disease were difficult to discern as results showed no clear clustering for each class conditions when using different classification methods.

 **Limitation and Outlook:**